Travelling with Autism

 - If are requesting an Important Flyer wristband or lanyard, please be advised you must provide us with a short note from your GP confirming that the person has a diagnosis of autism.

-- You can email this to us at email@example.com or post it to us Dublin Airport Customer Experience Department, Level 5, Terminal 1, Dublin Airport, Co.
-Dublin.
+- This can be attached to the form below, or posted to us: Dublin Airport, Customer Experience department, Level 5, Terminal 1, Dublin Airport, Co Dublin.
+All queries can be sent to email@example.com.

 *Please note that due to high demand we can only issue wristbands or lanyards to people who have travel arrangements made*